 Short stories are like hidden gems in the literature landscape.
 For both the reader and the writer.

-In fact, it’s short stories that broke my reading sabbatical for decades.
-It was my reentry point into reading.
+In fact, it’s short stories that broke my reading sabbatical that lasted for decades.
+They were my reentry point into reading.
 I also started fiction writing with short stories.

-I tell you from my little experience so far that it’s not as simple and easy as it seems on the surface.
+Let me tell you though from my little experience so far that short stories are not as simple and easy as it seems on the surface.

 Short Stories Are Forever Young

 All the classic short stories I’ve read still seem to resonate in the digital world.
-Like my most recent short-story reads were ‘Wants’ by Grace Paley (1971) and ‘The Selfish Giant’ by Oscar Wilde (1888).
+Like my most recent short-story reads, “Wants” by Grace Paley (1971) and “The Selfish Giant” by Oscar Wilde (1888).

-None of these stories felt dated.
-Sure, ‘The Selfish Giant’ had old English phrases, which the students of my venture, Read Write Away, found difficult to understand.
-When I broke it down for them, both the literal and figurative meaning, they could get ‘it’.
+None of them felt dated.
+Sure, “The Selfish Giant” had old English phrases, which the students of Read Write Away, my venture, found difficult to understand.
+When I explained it to them, both the literal and figurative meaning, there were no problems in reading comprehension and relatability.

-That’s the paradoxical beauty of short stories.
-They are modern and timeless, no matter the era when they were penned.
+Such is the paradoxical beauty of short stories.
+They remain modern and timeless, no matter the era in which they were penned.

 Short Stories Are Surprisingly Versatile

-Talking about paradox, I’ve noticed how the short story form can go from being personal to universal.
-By focusing on personal details, it speaks to a universal readership.
-“Interpreter of Maladies” by Jhumpa Lahiri is an example of how the world was able to relate to the Indian and Indian-American characters and their lives.
+I’ve observed how the humble short story can go seamlessly from the ‘personal’ to ‘universal’.
+By focusing on personal details, it speaks to a universal audience.
+“Interpreter of Maladies” by Jhumpa Lahiri is an example of how diverse people across the world were able to relate to the Indian characters and Indian-American diaspora and their lives.

 Short Stories Offer Deep Satisfaction